-, SS: To, Collector of in said County: Taxes for the Town/City of In the name of the said state, you are hereby dire committed to you, amounting in all to the sum of (\$12,000.85) with interest at eight percent (8%) warrant was issued. f twelve thousand and 85/100 dollars And we further order to you to pay all monies colleast on a weekly basis, or daily when receipts exby the Commissioner of Revenue Administration xceed \$ 1,500.00, or more often when directed Given under our hands and seal at said Town/Cit Hampshire, this first day of June 2021. ty of, New Board of Selectmen/Assessors
+, SS: To, Collector of Ta in said County: xes for the Town/City of In the name of the said state, you are hereby directed committed to you, amounting in all to the sum of tw (\$12,000.85) with interest at eight percent (8%) as a warrant was issued. relve thousand and 85/100 dollars And we further order to you to pay all monies collect least on a weekly basis, or daily when receipts exceed by the Commissioner of Revenue Administration.
+Given under our hands and seal at said Town/City o Hampshire, this first day of June 2021. f, New Roard of Selectmen/Assessors